-After you have paid for an item with a banknote, always count the change back and also check if the money they return you is clean, undamaged and genuine.
+After you have paid for an item with a banknote, always count the change back and also check if the money they return to you is clean, undamaged, and genuine.
 If you ever felt like the money you have received does not check all the boxes, you can ask them to change it for you, don’t be shy.

 Reports on this one have gone up recently.
-Always avoid suspicious ATMs because there have been reports on fake ATMs that would steal your information and PIN.
-Also, it advised to use ATMs during the daytime and if you are traveling with other people, have them beside you.
+Always avoid suspicious ATMs because there have been reports of fake ATMs that would steal your information and PIN.
+Also, it is advised to use ATMs during the daytime and if you are traveling with other people, have them beside you.
 Also, keep in mind that the banknotes you receive from ATMs are trust-able and if some tell you they are counterfeit and they would change it for you, don’t fall for that.

 Typical Learning English Scam

 There have been some reports on this one.
 You may face some people telling you that they want to practice English with you and go to a café or a tea house.
 Then, they will disappear and you’re left with the bill.

 Fallen Money on the Street